Skip to main content

 You can delete clusters that are no longer in use.

-2. In the Cluster menu, click the [More] icon next to the target cluster and select Delete cluster.
+2. In the Cluster tab, click the [⋮] menu for the cluster and select Delete cluster.

-3. In the Delete Cluster popup, enter the name of the cluster to confirm deletion.
+3. In the popup, enter the cluster name.

-4. If you want to preserve automatic backups associated with the cluster, check the option Preserve automatic backups.
+4. To preserve automatic backups, check Preserve automatic backups.

 5. Click Delete.